A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 -

-Eucalyptus Oil: Refreshing and cleansing, eucalyptus oil supports skin health with its antimicrobial abilities.
+Eucalyptus oil: Refreshing and cleansing, eucalyptus oil supports skin health with its antimicrobial properties.

 - Peppermint oil: For a cooling and soothing effect that invigorates and relaxes the skin.